Posts Tagged ‘legitimacy’

 Artificial intelligence enters this discussion not as a technical subject, but as a context in which executive action is presented as urgent.
 The order proceeds on the assumption that speed and centralized direction are necessary for success.
 As a result, decisions advance before existing forms of review, coordination, and regulatory formation have had an opportunity to shape their terms.

 This ordering is significant.
 When presidential authority is asserted first, deliberation is relegated to constrained conditions.
 Institutional review—understood here as the pre-action criteria, thresholds, and sequencing through which decisions are ordinarily authorized—ceases to determine whether executive action should proceed and instead adjusts to action already underway.
-Once this sequence is fixed, subsequent forms of participation—whether arising from agencies, advisory bodies, or constitutional restraints—may temper implementation without necessarily altering the direction of presidential decrees.
+Once this sequence is fixed, subsequent forms of participation—whether arising from agencies, advisory bodies, or constitutional institutioins—may temper implementation without necessarily altering the direction of presidential decrees.

 This essay treats the order as an instance of that ordering.
 It examines what follows when urgency governs the timing of decisions and broad assertions of purpose begin to do work normally performed by review, coordination, and rulemaking.